MatthewGebhart/reading-notes/README.md

 - Ask for help
 - Keep reminders around of where you started from
 - Obsticles
   - don't lose focus when hitting a roadblock *stay on target*
+  - Put in the effort - <sub>Don't hit the snooze button</sub>

 - Mind the gap (spaces matter both after the markdown and carraige returns after headeings)